 “There!”
 Jabez pointed to a courtyard way below where I could just make out some figures, the tiny shadows of people moving.
 “We have to get there now.”
 I heard the urgency in his voice.

 I looked at the scene below, it seemed familiar.
-The figures I had seen as little shadows from the tower I could now see were the boys from the Palacio de los Sueños.
+The figures I had seen as little shadows from the tower, I could now see were the boys from the Palacio de los Sueños.
 There was a man standing next to a sort of bench and two men in dark suits sitting in chairs opposite.
 I wasn’t sure, but I think these were the same two men who were being entertained the other night.

-“The boy is being punished,” he replied.
+“The boy is being punished.”

-He didn’t need to explain further, I saw the man who was next to the bench walk over to the three boys and he was brandishing a whip.
+He didn’t need to explain further, I saw the man next to the bench walk over to the three boys and he was brandishing a whip.
 ‘No, no!’
 I screamed inside my head, this can’t happen.

-In an instant I was out through the way we had come and down the staircase.
+In an instant I was out through the way we had come, and down the staircase.
 I came up against a thick wooden door and pushed it, but it didn’t move.
 I leaned my shoulder into the door and with all my weight I pushed again.
 It protested, but opened.

 I ran out across the courtyard, blinded by the bright sunlight, I reached the boy who was tied to the bench as the man with the whip approached.
 There was no time to think, no time to do anything, just one thing was possible.
-I covered the boy with my body, leaning over him, it was not difficult, he was much smaller than me.
+I covered the boy with my body.
+Leaning over him.
+It was not difficult, he was much smaller than me.
 I felt his skin against mine, I felt his body trembling.

 ‘Crack!’
 The whiplash broke the silence, cutting through the air like a knife and slashing a diagonal line across my back.

-I could smell the burnt wood from the tree the lightning must have hit.
+I could smell the burnt wood from where the lightning must have hit.
 Another bolt of thunder startled me with the light and noise.
-It was then I briefly glimpsed the driver scrambling into the cab.
+It was then I glimpsed the driver scrambling into the cab.
 The motor roared into life, the headlights shot two bright rays of light into the distance.
-The truck jolted forward with the sound of wood against metal, I stayed as low as possible to the floor of the truck and listened as the branch slid back off the truck, freeing the truck and me, but taking the old tarpaulin with it.
+The truck jolted forward with the sound of wood against metal.
+I stayed as low as possible on the floor of the truck and listened as the branch slid off, freeing the truck and me, but taking the old tarpaulin with it.

 The storm had disappeared as quickly as it had come.
 Absolam asked me how I was and I guess I was fine.
 There was a large scratch on my forehead which I looked at in the broken mirror of the truck, nothing serious.
 My body ached, but that was probably from travelling all day in the back of the truck.
 Worse was the pain I had across my back and I couldn’t see what it was.

 I asked Absolam to take a look and he lifted my shirt.
-“You have a large red stripe across your back,” he said.
-“It looks like a whiplash from a branch, but the skin is not cut.”
+“You have a large red stripe across your back.
+It looks like a whiplash from a branch, but the skin is not cut.”

-Nothing was clear in the landscape just exactly as nothing was clear in my head, I could not stop thinking about Jabez, all my hopes were somehow fixed on the idea that everything would be resolved when we reached Chiapas.
-In reality this was crazy, thinking that reaching a destination would magically bring things right, I knew deep down inside me that this was not true, but I had to fix my mind onto a tangible point or I risked getting lost and losing myself completely.
+Nothing was clear in the landscape, just exactly as nothing was clear in my head.
+I could not stop thinking about Jabez.
+All my hopes were somehow fixed on the idea that everything would be resolved when we reached Chiapas.
+In reality this was crazy, thinking that reaching a destination would magically bring things right.
+I knew deep down inside me that this was not true, but I had to fix my mind onto a tangible point, or I risked getting lost and losing myself completely.

-I just couldn’t remember anything before the journey started, I didn’t know how or even why I was travelling, I had only very few points of reference, I needed to get to Chiapas and I needed to find El Cuervo de Plata.
-The other things I knew were like the desert that stretched out in all directions, it’s there before you, it’s evident and dominating, you don’t ask yourself what it is, because you know.
+I just couldn’t remember anything before the journey started.
+I didn’t know how, or even why I was travelling, I had only very few points of reference.
+I needed to get to Chiapas and I needed to find El Cuervo de Plata.
+The other things I knew were like the desert that stretched out in all directions.
+It’s there before you, it’s evident and dominating, you don’t ask yourself what it is, because you know.